cdapio/cdap/docs/developer-guide/source/advanced.rst

 	                         .getLong(UNIQUE_COUNT, 0);
 	}

-A complete application demonstrating use of a Custom DataSet is included in our :doc:`PageViewAnalytics </examples/PageViewAnalytics/index>` example.
+A complete application demonstrating use of a Custom DataSet is included in our `PageViewAnalytics <examples/PageViewAnalytics/index.html>` example.

 DataSets & MapReduce
 --------------------